Rich Burlew: Vector Legion. TWITTER CANON!

 Basically, creators have two ways to interact with their fans:

-The official channels, like the official Web site/forum, Twitter/Facebook/Relevant popular media Web site (IMDb for movies, GoodRead for books, etc.) These are easily searchable on using a search engine.
-These are usually maintained by their promoter/agent.
+The official channels, like the official website or forum, Twitter or Facebook accounts, a relevant popular media website (IMDb for movies, GoodRead for books, etc.).
+These are easily searchable online using a search engine.
+These sites and accounts are usually maintained by their promoter or agent.

 These are NOT their personal accounts, just their public accounts which they themselves reveal to fans, and are known to interact there.
 Please respect their privacy and keep questions on their professional life and work as a creator.

 Links to examples goes on the trivia page of the Creator/Work, not the main page.